Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 STL Mesh
 --------

-The STL Mesh driver is constructed from an STL (Stereolithography) file to create a mesh of faces.
+The STL Mesh driver is constructed from an .STL (Stereolithography) file to create a mesh of faces.
 This approach enables the rapid setup of complex geometries within the simulation environment.
 It's important to note that faces in an STL mesh are processed as a sphere polyhedron, meaning a small layer is added around each face.

 .. |ex4pendmixte| image:: ../_static/ExaDEM/stl_mixte_end.png
    :width: 250pt